Eschatologue/CM_wiki/docs/spells/7th-level.md

 In addition, the sensors created by divination spells can't appear inside the temple, and creatures within can't be targeted by divination spells.

-Finally, whenever any creature in the temple regains hit points from a spell of 1st level or higher, the creature regains additional hit points equal to your Wisdom modifier (minimum 1 hit point).
+Finally, whenever any creature in the temple regains Hit Points from a spell of 1st level or higher, the creature regains additional Hit Points equal to your Wisdom modifier (minimum 1 Hit Point).

 The temple is made from opaque magical force that extends into the Ethereal Plane, thus blocking ethereal travel into the temple's interior.
 Nothing can physically pass through the temple's exterior.
 It can't be dispelled by *dispel magic*, and *antimagic field* has no effect on it.
 A *disintegrate* spell destroys the temple instantly.